 The activities fair is likely the most visible opportunity for you to interact with new students and is often the best way to find new talent for your organization.
-Additionally, the fair will likely be your first big test as a leader.
-Your operations need to be well-oiled and efficient.
+As a leader, the fair will be your first big test.

 The first requirement for the fair is your ability to participate.
 If you’re leading an already established organization, this point will likely be moot as you’ll get a correspondence from your student activities council (SAC) informing you that sign-ups for the fair are open.
 However, if you’re not a recognized group, then it can be a bit trickier.
 The first thing you want to do is to contact your SAC representative and request a spot.
 If you’re not recognized, you’ll likely be put onto a waiting list.
 These lists are almost always first come first serve so get in contact with the council as soon as possible.
 However, the wait-list can be a crap shoot.
 You’ll want to become a recognized group as soon as possible to secure your position at the fair.